ASHISH-VASAVA/Wanderlust/README.md

 > 🚀 A project I built to dive deep into the world of full-stack web development using Node.js, Express, MongoDB, EJS, and more.
 This was my first major full-stack app — proudly crafted and deployed with ❤️.

 🔗 **Live Demo**: https://wanderlust-ckh2.onrender.com
+⚠️ Note: Render might take a few seconds to load due to cold start.

 ## 🚀 Features